 - Electronic Manuscript.

 Papers should be concisely written and be submitted in a double-column single-spaced format and cannot be longer than 30 pages including text, tables, and figures.
 Authors are required to upload the single-spaced double-column version of the manuscript as a PDF.
-Please also submit a double-spaced single-column format as a PDF or Word file at the time of submission.
 Please include a 75- to 200-word concise yet comprehensive abstract which includes a few keywords or phrases that will help readers to find it.

 Authors are required to prepare manuscripts employing the on-line style files developed by IEEE, which include guidelines for abbreviations, mathematics, and graphics.
 All manuscripts accepted for publication will require the authors to make final submission employing these style files.
 Authors can download a LaTeX template for their submission.